luka-loehr/promptly/docs/cli/configuration.md

   - **Crucial for operation.** The CLI will not function without it.
   - Set this in your shell profile (e.g., `~/.bashrc`, `~/.zshrc`) or an `.env` file.
 - **`GEMINI_MODEL`**:
-  - Specifies the default Gemini model to use.
+  - Specifies the default Promptly model to use.
   - Overrides the hardcoded default
-  - Example: `export GEMINI_MODEL="gemini-2.5-flash"`
+  - Example: `export GEMINI_MODEL="promptly-2.5-flash"`
 - **`GOOGLE_API_KEY`**:
   - Your Google Cloud API key.
   - Required for using Vertex AI in express mode.